Nicole Arbour: "Dear Fat People" video

 In September 2015, Arbour became the subject of controversy when she posted a viral video on her YouTube channel titled "Dear Fat People".
 Critics argued that the video endorses fat shaming.
 The video was temporarily unavailable on YouTube, over claims that it violated the YouTube terms of service, but was later restored.

 Arbour was the subject of both public and celebrity criticism, with plus-size model Ashley Graham labelling her comments as "disgusting".

 Soon after the video was released, Canadian director Pat Mills stated publicly that he had considered hiring Arbour as a choreographer for his then-upcoming film Don't Talk to Irene after meeting with her, but that he then saw "Dear Fat People" and it "made me never want to see her again".
 This was reported as Arbour having been "fired" from the film, but in fact no job offer had been extended.

-On September 16, 2015, Arbour appeared on The View to defend the "Dear Fat People" video, stating that "that video wasn’t made to offend people...it's just satire," that she wasn't targeting those with medical conditions, and that the video wasn't supposed to be taken seriously.
+On September 16, 2015, Arbour appeared on The View to defend the "Dear Fat People" video, stating that "that video wasn't made to offend people...it's just satire," that she wasn't targeting those with medical conditions, and that the video wasn't supposed to be taken seriously.
 Time magazine stated, "Arbour doesn't see her comments as bullying, but rather an intense form of truth-telling".
 Arbour was quoted in the Time article saying:

 I find seeing someone's head being blown off offensive ...
 I find children starving in a country with more than enough food offensive.
 I find women's bodies being mutilated for religious purposes, that is offensive to me.
 But words and satire I don't find offensive.

-Arbour has put out other similarly named satirical videos, including "Dear Black People", "Dear Feminists", "Dear Sluts" and "Dear Refugees".

-Domestic abuse allegations

-On January 11, 2016, YouTube personality Matthew Santoro posted "My Abuse Story", a video in which he claimed he had been in a physically and emotionally abusive relationship.
-In the video, he did not name who his abuser was but people eventually figured out that he was referring to Arbour.
-The video was originally set to private after Santoro ended the relationship but was accidentally made public.
-Santoro claimed he was manipulated into isolating himself from his friends and family because of Arbour's jealousy, and was later even slapped in the face by Arbour.
-Arbour denied the allegations in a YouTube video.
-Santoro has since removed his original video.